ftrotter/ZZermelo/documentation/Card.README.md

-# ZermeloBladeCard
+# ZZermeloBladeCard
-Blade based bootstrap 4.1+ card based view for Zermelo reporting engine
+Blade based bootstrap 4.1+ card based view for ZZermelo reporting engine

 How to get started using it
 -------------------------

 ### Installation

-This package requires the Zermelo package.
-You will nedd to follow the [zermelo installation instructions](https://github.com/CareSet/Zermelo) on how to configure your app to use zermelo.
+This package requires the ZZermelo package.
+You will nedd to follow the [zermelo installation instructions](https://github.com/Care Set/ZZermelo) on how to configure your app to use zermelo.

 After that is complete, use composer to install, and artisan to configure the Card Report